BuckeyeAutonomousRobots/Bardurilgrandprix/README.md

 ## 📁 Installation Instructions (FROM JONAH, THIS IS BARDURIL SPECIFIC)

-The AIGP_X.zip folder is *not* contained in this repository due to GitHub file size limits Fetch it from the AI Grand Prix team portal [text](https://teams.theaigrandprix.com/login)
+The AIGP_X.zip folder is *not* contained in this repository due to GitHub file size limits Fetch it from the [AI Grand Prix team portal](https://teams.theaigrandprix.com/login)

 ## 1. AIGP_X.zip (The Simulator)
 This archive contains the official AI-GP flight simulator environment for Windows.